 But as with last night, the audience seemed to enjoy it a lot more than I had and I ended the night lying on Collings' bed in the hotel, so the whole thing looked like it might be worth it.
 Alas we were only having a drink up there because the bar had closed.
 And the only intimacy we enjoyed was when he took off his trainers and the room filled up with the stink of his foot funk.
 Hopefully he can use some of our fee tonight on buying some new daps.

-Come see us in London in February or in Cardiff in January and I will attempt not to be racist, unless the audience insist upon it.
+in Cardiff in January and I will attempt not to be racist, unless the audience insist upon it.